The Stranger (1973 film): Plot

 The Perfect Order has only been around for about 35 to 40 years, after a terrible war.
 The order was instituted to foster a sense of family among every person on Terra, to help each other and think of each other and the good of the whole.
-People with incompatible ideas are removed and reconditioned, and if resistant, executed.
+People with incompatible ideas are removed and reconditioned; if they still do not conform, they are executed.
 Culture has been heavily excised (no concerts in the park), religion outlawed, and alcoholic drinks are viewed as a future target to eliminate.
-Among its accomplishments, the Perfect Order has eliminated suffering and poverty and has a vibrant space program.
+Among its accomplishments, the Perfect Order has eliminated physical suffering and poverty and has a vibrant space program.
 The hospital has a "Ward E" where people are apparently lobotomized, and can no longer leave and join society.
 Benedict and his superiors are terrified that Stryker, being an extra-terrestrial and from a society that espouses freedom of thought, will influence people on Terra to rebel against the Perfect Order, and they have resolved to kill him before he can "infect" the population.

-Stryker eventually encounters and befriends Dr. Bettina Cooke (Sharon Acker) and her colleague, Prof. Dylan MacAuley (Lew Ayres).
+Stryker eventually encounters and befriends Dr. Bettina Cooke (Sharon Acker) and her colleague, Professir Dylan MacAuley (Lew Ayres).
 Although Bettina is attracted to him, she is torn between Stryker and her loyalty to the Perfect Order, and she informs Benedict of Stryker's whereabouts.
 Benedict sends a helicopter to kill Stryker, who has commandeered Bettina's car and is attempting to escape, but the chopper collides with a windmill and crashes.
 Stryker and Dylan determine to get Stryker aboard a Terran spacecraft about to be launched, with Stryker intending to replace its astronaut and pilot the ship back to Earth.